laino/final-pm/doc/README.md

 __Logging__

 Logging is done by a logging process started for each application, which will
 be fed logging output via process.send(logLine).
+Logger processes are
+started with the same CWD as your application.
+Keep this in mind when passing
-The logging process is
+relative paths to loggers.
+The logging process is automatically started with
-automatically started with your application, and is stopped once the last
+your application, and is stopped once the last process of your application
-process of your application exits.
-By default all applications use the simple
+exits.
+By default all applications use the simple file-logger that ships with
-file-logger that ships with final-pm, but creating your own logger is as
+final-pm, but creating your own logger is as simple as creating a new
-simple as creating a new application 'my-logger' which listens to
+application 'my-logger' which listens to process.on(...) and setting _logger_
-process.on(...) and setting _logger_ to 'my-logger' in your main application.
+to 'my-logger' in your main application.
+Each logger is fed back its own
-Each logger is fed back its own output, so make sure you don't accidentally
+output, so make sure you don't accidentally call _console.log_ for each log
-call _console.log_ for each log line you receive.
+line you receive.

 __Default Config__